jverdeyen/grafana-graphite-statsd-ansible-vagrant/README.md

 ```
 $ cd files/ssl ; openssl req -x509 -newkey rsa:2048 -keyout ssl_certif.pem -out ssl_certif.pem -days 365 -nodes
 ```

-## Misc

-### Different OSes

-By default, the Vagrant box runs Ubuntu 12.04, but the playbook supports Debian 7 and CentOS 6.4 as well!
-To try those out, uncomment the appropriate lines in the Vagrantfile and comment out the Debian lines.

-### Known issues

-* On CentOS, the firewall is completely closed by default (at least on the box I tried it with).
-So you have to manually open the relevant port (80) using `iptables`, or if you're not concerned about security (because you're running it locally through Vagrant), you can always flush the firewall with `iptables -F`.

 ## Thanks